locnnil/workshop/docs/explanation/interfaces/index.rst

-For a workshop to be operational, the plugs defined by the SDKs listed in the workshop definition connect to respective interface slots at some point.
+For a workshop to be operational, the plugs defined by the SDKs listed in the workshop definition must at some point *connect* to the appropriate interface slots.

-Such *connections* are established uniformly via a :ref:`special SDK <exp_agent_sdk>` that is quietly present in any workshop but not immediately exposed to its users.
+Such connections are uniformly established via a :ref:`special SDK <exp_agent_sdk>` that is quietly present in every workshop, but not immediately visible to its users.

-Interface connections provide a communication and resource sharing mechanism.
+Interface connections are a mechanism for communication and resource sharing.
-It is integral to workshop confinement, ensuring that each workshop operates within its own isolated environment while still allowing controlled interactions with system resources.
+It is an integral part of workshop confinement, ensuring that each workshop operates in its own isolated environment, while still allowing controlled interactions with system resources.

-Here's how it works on the outside:
+Here's how it works from the outside:

-- The :command:`workshop connect` command establishes a connection between a workshop and a system interface, allowing the workshop to access system resources securely.
+- The :command:`workshop connect` command establishes a connection between a workshop and a system interface, allowing the workshop to securely access system resources.

 - Conversely, the :command:`workshop disconnect` command
-  terminates existing connections between a workshop and a system interface, revoking access to system resources granted by the connection.
+  terminates existing connections between a workshop and a system interface, revoking the access to system resources granted by the connection.

 - Finally, the :command:`workshop connections` command
-  lists any existing connections and their states, providing an overview of how workshops are communicating with the system.
+  lists all existing connections and their states, providing an overview of how workshops are communicating with the system.

 Some plugs can be auto-connected to their slots at launch or refresh.
-This behaviour varies by interface, but the overall goal is to provide a reasonably seamless, logical experience.
+This behaviour varies by interface, but the overall aim is to provide a reasonably seamless, logical experience.
 For example, content interface plugs are auto-connected, whereas an SSH interface plug requires manual connection.